Pinchu2002/Adaptive-Robot-Path-Planning-in-Dynamic-and-Uncertain-Environement-Using-Reinforcement-Learning/README.md

 ## Overview
 This project implements a **Deep Q-Learning (DQN)** model for adaptive robot path planning in dynamic grid-based environments.
 The model is enhanced with **Transformer architecture** and **positional encoding**, enabling improved spatial awareness and decision-making.
 It incorporates advanced reinforcement learning techniques like **Prioritized Replay Buffer** to optimize training and efficiency.

-A **Pygame-based simulation environment** is developed to test the robot's adaptability in dynamic and static obstacles scenarios.
+A **Pygame-based simulation environment** is developed to test the robot's adaptability in dynamic and static obstacle scenarios.
 The project demonstrates how reinforcement learning can be applied to real-world challenges in navigation and robotics.

 ---